astronomer/docs/learn/data-quality.md

 :::info

-For more information on data lineage and setting up OpenLineage with Airflow, see [OpenLineage and Airflow](airflow-openlineage.md).
+For more information on data lineage and setting up OpenLineage with Airflow, see [OpenLineage and Apache Airflow®](airflow-openlineage.md).

 :::